Krsmanovic-S/Complete-Inventory-Documentation/README.md

 * The 'not found location' scenario depends a lot on what kind of game you have, and you could tweak this to better suit your situation

 # Integration

+First and foremost, lets get the plugin files to your project.
+Navigate to your Unreal Engine install path and go into the Engine/Plugins folder for your engine version.
+There you will find my plugin (folder name is
+'CompleteInventory').
+To keep it very clean and short, here is what you need to do step by step:

+1. Create a 'Plugins' folder in your own project (capitalization is important)
+2. Copy over those files from the Engine/Plugin folder into your 'Plugins' folder
+3. Load your project and go to the 'Edit' Tab
+4. Click Plugins and search for 'CompleteInventory'
+5. Enable the Plugin, restart the editor and compile everything

+Okay so with that we have gotten this plugin into your project, what now?
+Well now it is just a matter of replacing everything that is 'default' to the plugin with your own actors and UI.

+* You will be modifying the files of the plugin but since you are doing it in the 'Plugins' folder, the original files in the engine will remain the same.
+If something goes wrong just delete the plugins folder and repeat the above steps, you will get fresh files and there should not be any problem

+## Player Character Swap